040 <2.22> Climax

 • Chao-Li: "Mrs. Channing took me in when I was a young man with no place else to turn.
 She made me a part of this family.
 I owe her everything.
 Carlo Agretti... he fought her at every turn.
 There is nothing he would not have done to win control of Falcon Crest."

-• Cole: "I did it all along because he would not let me prove to Melissa how much I loved her — and she was carrying my child."
+• Cole (an idea from an early stage; neither scripted in detail nor photographed): "I did it all along because he would not let me prove to Melissa how much I loved her — and she was carrying my child."

 In this episode's sneak preview, there is a camera spot which is not a clip from the final version of the confession scene, but from one of the alternate scenes showing each character's reaction: Julia is standing next to Diana and staring at the murderer, who is unseen from the camera point of view.
 But in the final version of the cliffhanger ("Julia version"), Lance is standing next to Diana.
 Using that trick, the producers made sure not to spoil the surprise in the cliffhanger.